Dan Miller (sportscaster): Memorable calls

+On December 28, 2008, Miller summed up the Lions' winless 2008 season:

 Clock ticks down here in Green Bay.
 The Lions find themselves in a very familiar position.
 For sixteen weeks, starting in Atlanta back in September, they took the field thinking this was gonna be their day.
 Sixteen times they were wrong, and now there are no Sundays left.
 By record, they are the worst team in league history.
 Zero and sixteen, those are the numbers that will forever be associated with the Detroit Lions.